These are the best places to travel this summer

 All are volcanic mixes of coarse sand and pebbles, ranging from burnt brown to deep charcoal.
 The east and south coasts have the sandiest beaches, along with sheltered waters good for swimming.
-Here are the very best beaches in Santorini.
+These are the very best beaches in Santorini.

 1. Red Beach

-Otherwise known as Kokkini Beach, popular Red Beach stars in countless Instagram posts thanks to its eponymous red cliffs that loom over the brownish sand.
+Otherwise known as Kokkini Beach, popular Red Beach stars in countless social media posts thanks to its eponymous red cliffs that loom over the brownish sand.
 Sheltered from the winds, it’s an easy (albeit crowded) place to while away an entire day.
 A couple of beachside tavernas rent loungers.
 The beach is particularly worth visiting in the late afternoon when the sun casts a warm glow over the sand.

 A series of sun loungers under palm-tree umbrellas on a beach with dark sand

-2. Kamari
+2. Kamari Beach

 Santorini’s main resort town of Kamari has a long stretch of brown sand and clear, calm water that says “jump in!”
 Food, drink and music are never far as the sands are lined with cafes, bars and clubs.
 It gets busy in summer but renting a lounger for the day is easy if you arrive early and you can try a variety of water sports, many of which are geared to families.
 If you want to enjoy some diving excursions, try Navy's Waterworld Dive Centre, a PADI-certified operator offering a range of underwater adventures exploring lava caves and beyond.